clicknium/clicknium-samples/QuarterCloseChallenge/readme.md

-# Clicknium automation sample solution - Finance Quarter Close
+# Clicknium Automation Sample Solution - Finance Quarter Close

-For many enterprises, at the end of each fiscal quarter, the finance team spends much time to make sure all of the financial obligations that were met.
+For many enterprises, at the end of each fiscal quarter, the finance team spends much time making all of the financial obligations fulfilled.
-This is a sample of financial qutarter close solution through [clicknium](https://www.clicknium.com/) automation.
+This is a sample of financial quarter close solution with [clicknium](https://www.clicknium.com/) automation.
 It can review transactions automatically.
-The detail of problem is: go through transactions in local financial system, and find the matching transaction in Bank system.
-If a match is found, need change the `Transaction Status` to `Verified` in local financial system.
+Here is the details: go through transactions in local financial system to find the matching transaction in the Bank system.
+If the match is found, change the `Transaction Status` to `Verified` in local financial system.

-The manual steps are as the following:
+The manual steps are as follows:
 - login to local financial system.
-- Query the transactions of this quarter.
+- Query the transactions in this quarter.
-- login bank system.
+- login to the bank system.
 - For each transaction:
   - based on `Payment Account`, navigate to corresponding page.
   - search 'Payment Amount'.
-  - If find the matched one, go back to local financial system, set the `Transaction Status` to Verified.
+  - If the matched one is found, go back to local financial system, set the `Transaction Status` to Verified.
-- After all transactions reviewed, click `Submit` button on local financial system.
+- After all transactions are reviewed, click `Submit` button in local financial system.

 # Run this sample
 - follow [clicknium getting started](https://www.clicknium.com/documents) to set up develop environment.